 Tim Phillips is Head of Teacher Development at the British Council.
-These are his tips for teachers who are navigating the new normal.
+These are his tips for teachers who are navigating the digital classroom.

 The primary school opposite my house has gone quiet.
 Pupils are getting used to lessons at home.